abhishekargha/Registration-Mark-Scanner/README.md

 Versatility is the Registration Mark Scanner's forte, effortlessly adaptable to any printing machine.
 To complete its training, a simple adjustment of the "delay()" function is required.
 The unit, measured in nanoseconds, proves to be a game-changer for high-speed printing machines.
 The assigned value to the "delay()" function is finely tuned, reflecting the time it takes for one batch of registration marks to traverse a specific point on the printing machine.
 Here's a detailed breakdown of its operation:

-Step 1: Placement
+Step 1: Placement:
 The RGB sensor is strategically positioned on the printing machine, precisely at a distance within its sensing range and aligned with the first registration mark.

-Step 2: Calibration
+Step 2: Calibration:
 The Registration Mark Scanner takes a systematic approach to calibration, adapting to the printing machine's speed denoted as N milliseconds.
 This step ensures synchronization with the machine's operational tempo, optimizing its responsiveness.

-Step 3: Algorithm
+Step 3: Algorithm:
 The algorithm governing the Registration Mark Scanner's operation is as follows:

 Registration Marks Detected: